AcademySoftwareFoundation/rez/CONTRIBUTING.md

 - "parse_build_args.py" file parser arguments are not accessible anymore in "os.environ". [\#590](https://github.com/nerdvegas/rez/issues/590)
 ```

 Please include the relevant issues that your PR closes, matching the syntax shown above.
-When the PR is merged to master, the PR itself will be added to the same changelog entry by the maintainer.
+When the PR is merged to master, the PR info will be added to the same changelog entry by the maintainer.
+Don't be too concerned with the date and 'full changelog' line, this will also be patched by the maintainer.